oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

  ![Image alt text](images/create-data-11.png)

-12. Click the main hamburger icon at teh top left, and then select **SQL**.
+12. Click the main hamburger icon at the top left, and then select **SQL**.

  ![Image alt text](images/create-data-12.png)